hackNY aims to federate the next generation of hackers for the New York innovation community.

 Chris Wiggins is an associate professor at Columbia University and faculty representative both for Columbia’s chapter of SIAM (the Society for Industrial and Applied Mathematics) and for Columbia’s ADI (Application Development Initiative).
 For several years he has coorganized a regular ‘Startup-Math Collaborative’ meetup, in which quantitative NYC startups present mathematical and computational real-world challenges to CU students, to introduce them to under-advertised career opportunities in NYC as well as to the excitement of solving real-world challenges.

-Matylda Czarnecka is hackNY’s events manager and founder of Love Your Layover.
-She is a Syracuse University and NYU alumna and Jack Kent Cooke Foundation scholar with a background in innovation in digital journalism.
+Matylda Czarnecka is hackNY’s events manager.
+She has organized a variety of hackathons locally, as well as globally with Yahoo!
+Developer Network.
+Matylda is a Syracuse University and NYU alumna and Jack Kent Cooke Foundation scholar with a background in innovation in digital journalism.
 Matylda has written for publications including TechCrunch and PBS MediaShift, curated Tech@NYU‘s StartupDigest, and helped launch projects for the Economist, New York Times, and channel Thirteen.
 Matylda has also volunteered with ACM SIGGRAPH and chaired the Student Volunteers program.

 Supporters of hackNY include: